StarpTech/shikaka/README.md

 - 💼 JS, CSS Minification
 - 💅 Built-in support for `CSS` ,`Sass` and `CSS modules`.

+This tool is not intended use as alternative to webpack or rollup.
+We don't bundle `node_modules` or supporting any project requirements.
+The output by this library is intented to use in a modern module bundler like Rollup, Webpack.
+This tool was created due to the frustration of bundling React components for Next.js + CSS Modules.

 ## Example

 Operates on a fixed directory structure like: